 ☐ Turn off auto note / numbering function and insert notes manually.
 Numbered notes should be placed as endnotes, not footnotes, after the end of the main text and before the works cited.
 That said, endnotes should be used sparingly.
 Where possible, embed citations for related content within parentheses in the body of the text; refrain from using the notes for commentary and essayistic additions.
 Added words amount to added printing costs, so please use notes for essential additions only.

-☐ Title should be centered and use upper and lower case; center your name below the title.
+☐ Title should be centered and use upper and lower case.
 Section headings should be left-justified and use upper and lower case (do not bold or italicize).
 If using sub-section headings, left-justify and italicize.

 ☐ Please double-check all references for inclusion, spelling, and quotation use.
 Use http://www.merriam-webster.com/ for spelling.